k3nnethfrancis/shoshin-dot-blog/content/posts/governing-the-red-planet.md

 readTime: 7 minutes
 ---

-# governing the red planet
+# Governing the red planet

 Imagine the year is 2199.